 - When the body is exposed to an antigen, a complex set of reactions begins.

 - The white blood cells produce an antibody specific to that antigen.
 This is called "sensitization."

-- The job of the antibodies is to detect and help destroy substances that cause disease and sickness.
-In allergic reactions, the antibody is called immunoglobulin E or IgE.
+- The job of the antibodies is to help white blood cells detect and destroy substances that cause disease and sickness.
+In allergic reactions, the antibody is belong to the class of immunoglobulins known as immunoglobulin E or IgE.

-- This antibody promotes production and release of chemicals and hormones called "mediators."
+- This antibody type promotes production and release of chemicals and hormones called "mediators."